NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 <!-- Why is this the best design compared to other designs? -->
 <!-- What other designs have been considered and why weren't they chosen? -->
 <!-- What is the impact of not doing this? -->

+### Only use audit sources, not package sources

+The first implementation of NuGet Audit used package sources as the only source for a VDB.
+So, it would be a breaking change to stop doing so, and to use audit sources as the only source for VDBs.

+It is convenient to use package sources as an audit source, as it increases the feature usage when customers have a package source that provides a VDB, such as nuget.org.
+Additionally, it eliminates the need to duplicate the URL in two sections of *NuGet.config* files.

+However, overloading a single configuration for multiple reasons can be confusing, and adds a little complexity in documentation and might make it more difficult to clearly explain in a GUI for configuring NuGet's configuration.
+It also makes it impossible for customers to configure NuGet to avoid using a package source during audit, which may be desirable when the customer knows the source doesn't provide a VDB and the source needs credentials (especially when the source doesn't have a credential provider).

+Originally this spec proposed to use package sources for NuGet Audit only when `auditSources` was empty.
+However during review nobody appeared to agree.

 ### Wait for other servers to implement the VulnerabilityInfo resource